pcorliss/buildtree/README.md

 * user dashboard redirect on auth
 * repo#new should note which repos are already in the system
 * Flush user_repos cache every 24 hours
+* Create a repo query event which enques a build on repo creation.